 According to the Bone Health and Osteoporosis Foundation, an estimated 10 million Americans are living with osteoporosis, and another 44 million have low bone density — placing them at increased risk for fractures.

-Despite how widespread it is, osteoporosis often goes undiagnosed until it’s too late.
-It’s commonly misunderstood as a condition that only affects older women, but both women and men are at risk.
-In fact, 1 in 2 women over 50 and 1 in 5 men will experience an osteoporosis-related fracture in their lifetime.
+Despite its prevalence, osteoporosis often goes undiagnosed until a fracture occurs.
+It is commonly misunderstood as a condition that only affects older women, but both women and men are at risk.

 Osteoporosis causes bones to become fragile and brittle, making them more likely to break even from a minor fall or bump.
 The most common fracture sites are the hip, spine, and wrist.